epfl-si/jahia2wp/README.md

 ### Inventory of WordPress sites for a given path (in a given env)

-To look into the tree structure and list all valid/unvalid wordPress sites, with some info when they are valid:
+To look into the tree structure and list all valid/unvalid WordPress sites, with some info when they are valid:

     .../src$ python jahia2wp.py inventory $WP_ENV /srv/your-env/localhost
     INFO - your-env - inventory - Building inventory...